-In the above cases, the actions of a leader are time sensitive and quick action is imperative to create stability and safety.
-Quick decisions with heavy consequences such as safety issues or financial crisis often can be best addressed by an autocratic approach.
+In the above cases, the actions of a leader are time-sensitive and quick action is imperative to create stability and safety.
+Quick decisions with heavy consequences such as safety issues or financial crises often can be best addressed by an autocratic approach.
 Autocratic leadership can be effective when well executed, although it is rarely the best approach in many instances of business.

 What is the best leadership approach in business?
 The most effective leadership style is dependent on the nature of the situation.
 Let’s briefly explore this concept.

 Related reading: "How to Be an Authentic Leader"

 Choosing Leadership Styles Based on Situational Leadership Theory

 The situational leadership theory is the idea that no single leadership style is ideal for all situations.
 Each situation determines the best response versus approaching all situations with the same leadership style.
 Successful leaders flow through all leadership styles as required by individual situations.
 This approach creates a more responsive and effective culture and supports a collaborative environment.
 Leading in this way requires situational awareness and emotional intelligence skills.

 “Because that is the way we’ve always done it” certainly had some applicable situations.
 Policies were in place to protect people and the company.
 Public responses on product supply because of natural disasters required pivoting quickly.
 However, it is likely that autocratic responses mismatch the situation.